tendermint/fundraising/x/fundraising/spec/02_state.md

 // VestingQueue defines the vesting queue. type VestingQueue struct {
-	AuctionId   uint64    // id of the auction
-	Auctioneer  string    // the owner of the auction PayingCoin  sdk.Coin  // the paying amount of coin ReleaseTime time.Time // the release time of the vesting coin Released      bool    // the distribution status
+	AuctionId       uint64    // id of the auction Auctioneer      string    // the owner of the auction PayingCoin      sdk.Coin  // the paying amount of coin for the vesting ReleaseTime     time.Time // the release time of the vesting Released        bool      // the distribution status }
-}
 ```